yinxc/structural-information-minimisation/README.md

 # structural-information-minimisation and modularity-maximisation
-greedy algorithm for two dimensional structural information minimisation and modularity maximisation example java -jar structureinfo.jar inputgraph outputfile
+greedy algorithm forstructural information minimisation and modularity maximisation example java -jar structureinfo.jar xxx/xxx/xxx/graph

-inputgraph is the input of this algorithm.
-The format is 3
+graph is the input of this algorithm.
+The format is
+3
-1 2 1
+1 2 1.0
-1 3 2
+1 3 2.0
-2 3 3
+2 3 3.0
 The first line is the number of nodes of the graph
 The second line is the edge: first_node_id second_node_id weight, splitted by space.
 The node_id start from 1.

-outputfile is the result of communities found by this algorithm.
-Each line is a community
+resultfile (graph.Ecommunity or graph.Mcommunity or graph.Qcommunity) is the result of communities found by algorithm E, M or Q. Each line is a community.

-the same to modularity maximisation algorithm java -jar modularity.jar inputgraph outputfile
+The same to modularity maximisation algorithm java -jar modularity.jar xxx/xxx/xxx/graph

 first of all, you need to change the name of file structureinfo.jar.txt and modularity.jar.txt to structureinfo.jar and modularity.jar.